[FULL GUIDE] How Long To Cook Jerky In Oven

 Next, remove the marinated meat from the refrigerator and drain any excess marinade.
 Place wire racks on baking sheets or directly on oven grates to allow air circulation around the meat.
 This promotes even drying and helps to prevent the meat from sticking or becoming overly greasy.

-Related: How Long To Bake Mahi Mahi In Oven At 375 Degrees?
+Related: [FULL GUIDE] How Long To Cook Beef Pinwheels In Oven

 Step 5: Cook The Jerky